Domestic Abuse Quiz

-- Does he regularly call you names?
+- Does your partner regularly call you names?

-- Has he hit a former partner?
+- Has your partner hit a former partner?

-- Does he appear charming to outsiders?
+- Does your partner appear charming to outsiders?

 If you have answered ‘yes’ to any of these, there are signs that you are not being treated right, or that you are being abused.
 If you don’t feel safe, respected and cared for, then something isn’t right.

 “As painful as it is to admit that we are being abused, it is even more painful to come to the conclusion that the person we love is someone we cannot afford to be around.” - Unknown